mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/datastax-graph-connector.md

 ## Capabilities

 - Index records in DataStax Astra DB collections.
 - Enable your users to ask for advices based on the knowledge from DataStax in Copilot.
-For example, you have configured the connector to access the collection of moive reviews in DataStax:
+For example, you have configured the connector to access the collection of movie reviews in DataStax:
-   - Recommend a moive based on review texts and your interest.
+   - Recommend a movie based on review texts and your interest.
-   - Summarize the review text on moive Paa.
+   - Summarize the review text on movie Paa.
    - Identify the movie generating heated discussions.